FizzVPN/fizzvpn.io/content/en/about/index.md

 *And many more to come*

 ⛔️ *This product does not work in Turkmenistan.
-Working in Iran and China are also not guaranteed.⛔️
+Working in Iran are also not guaranteed.⛔️